amad410/Robot-Framework-Intro/README.md

 [here](https://github.com/MarketSquare/robotframework-requests#readme)

 ### Collections Libraries
 You can find more information anbout Collections libraries [here](https://robotframework.org/robotframework/latest/libraries/Collections.html).
 It is primarily used to manage data.
+Synopsis of the libary can be found at this [location](https://robotframework.org/robotframework/2.1.2/libraries/Collections.html)

 ### Pabot Tools
 A parallel executor for Robot Framework tests and tasks.
 You can find more information